Underwood-Inc/idling.app__UI/README.md

 #### Test Artifacts

 The following test artifacts are preserved:
-- Playwright reports (30 days retention)
+- Playwright reports (per shard and combined, 30 days retention)
-- Playwright failure traces (7 days retention)
+- Playwright failure traces (per shard, 7 days retention)
-- Jest coverage reports (30 days retention)
+- Jest coverage reports (per shard and combined, 30 days retention)

 To access these artifacts:
 1. Go to the GitHub Actions run
 2. Scroll to the bottom
 3. Look for the "Artifacts" section
+4. Combined reports provide the full test overview

 For more detailed information about our CI testing pipeline, please refer to [CI_TESTS.README.md](./CI_TESTS.README.md).